Introduction to ACME

 - Rectangular

-The difference between the Window types is subtle and is beyond the scope of this userguide.
+The difference between the Window types is subtle and is beyond the scope of this user guide.
 An exception is the Rectangular window, which turns the windowing function off and is unsuited for most analyses.
 The Hann window is a good all-round choice.

 note